-Update: These offers for The Business Gold Rewards Card from American Express and the Premier Rewards Gold Card from American Express have expired.
+Update: These offers for The Business Gold Rewards Card from American Express, the Premier Rewards Gold Card from American Express and the Starwood Preferred Guest® Credit Card from American Express have expired.
 Learn more about the current offers here.

 Gary made a post yesterday saying that his credit card spending strategy hasn’t changed, despite Aeroplan’s recent introduction of fuel surcharges for travel on Lufthansa.